island-lang/island-lang.github.io/README.md

 Note that pseudo-functions must specify named return variables, since their return value (or values, if there are more than one) is directly translated into a property.

-Also, pseudo-functions can't include preconditions on their parameters, though they can annotate their parameters and return values with semantic links and roles.
+Also, pseudo-functions can't include preconditions on their parameters, though they can annotate their parameters and return values with semantic links or roles.

 ## Precondition pattern matching